simongoricar/DefaultSimon/README.md

   <hr>
 </p>

-🌲 I'm **Simon**, a *Software Developer*.
+I'm **Simon**!
 I love all kinds of fun and challenging projects and above all, something new.

 <div align="center">
   <h4>Here are some of the tools I work with</h4>